The Complete Guide to Auphonic for Podcasters

 Result Screen

-Once Auphonic has finished processing your audio, it will redirect you to the “Result” page.
+After processing, Auphonic shows a visual breakdown of your audio with music and speech color-coded.
+Click “Show Input” to compare your original file to the optimized version.
 Here you can see your final waveform with color-coded segments (Blue = Speech, Yellow = Music).

 Presets

 Once you know which settings you plan on using for your podcast, you can create a preset to speed the process even more.
-Click the “presets” button on the top toolbar to get started.
+Click “Presets” in the top navigation to save your preferred settings.
+You can name it something like “Podcast Audio” and include all your preferred audio post-production tools.
+When you start a new production, just select your preset and go!

 Pricing